Sunday 21 July 2013

 Badger videoing a Black Darter in the heather

 A Blue Emperor zoomed unchallenged and unassailable around the pond with a number of Black tailed Skimmers demonstrating their usual aeronautical skills.
-Insect versions of Jump Jets but even more phenomenal in their manoueverability.
-As our eyes became accustomed to the insects about us we picked out a chunky Broad bodied Chaser, squat, powder blue and compact of body resting on the drying mud margin.
+Insect versions of jump jets but even more phenomenal in their manouevrability.
+As our eyes became accustomed to the insects about us we picked out a chunky broad bodied chaser, squat, powder blue and compact of body resting on the drying mud margin.
 Common Blue and Azure Damselflies, forever diffident, ventured no further than the edge of the water with many more remaining in the cover of the grassy and heathery margins, as did a few Common Darters and Four Spotted Chasers.

 Four Spotted Chaser